miamtech/mealz-documentation/web_sdk_versioned_docs/version-10.0/customization/window-mealz.md

   :::info
     Default callback returns document.body.
 Call setDefaultScrollElementGetter(() => null) if you don't want the modal to block scroll on background.
   :::

+## Internal APIs

+SDK **v10** introduces several `window.mealzInternal.*` helpers (for basket, planner, recipes, no-supplier flows, etc.) that are used by the Mealz SSR stack and internal web components.

+These APIs are considered **internal** and may change without notice.
+If you need to interact with them, please refer to the Web SSR documentation or contact Mealz support before relying on them in production code.